Cyberpunk 2077’s final Night City Wire stream was a Keanupalooza

 Cyberpunk 2077's final Night City Wire stream was a Keanupalooza

-Hopefully, we’ve all made peace with Cyberpunk 2077 not coming out today.
+Hopefully, we’ve all made peace with Cyberpunk 2077 not coming out this week.
 But that doesn’t mean today has to be entirely free of neon-tinted nonsense.
 The latest (and final) episode of developer streamshow Night City Wire just wrapped up, an auditory showcase on the game’s soundtrack headlined by a new trailer Johnny “actually Keanu Reeves” Silverhand.

 Before we stick the soundtrack on, CD Projekt premiered a new, Silverhand-centric trailer explaining the relationship between the rocker and the player character – before just letting Keanu riff on camera for a bit to talk about his voiceover and motion capture process.